CUSTOMER ANALYTICS2025-12-02

 Now, it's time to understand the impact of NPS on companies.
 Listed below are NPS best practices to adopt in 2024:

-It’s always suggested to use relevant NPS software that is suitable for your business.
-Good and appropriate software can ease the process of data collection.
+It's always recommended to use NPS software that is relevant to your business.
+Reasonable and appropriate software can ease data collection.

 2. Frequency